General Conditions Of Contest for Simultaneous Pairs

 5. Date of the Event

 The event must be played on the date specified by the Sponsoring Organisation.
 Clubs may play at any time of day, but if a club chooses to play in the morning or afternoon it must be made absolutely clear to all players that security MUST be observed and that they must not discuss the hands with or show the booklets to anyone likely to play later in the day or in the evening.
-Furthermore results, frequencies and hands must not be published on any website until at least 11 pm on the evening of the date of the event or in the case of the World Wide Bridge Contest until noon on the day following the event, to allow all clubs to have played before details are published.
+Nor must they play at one club during the day and then play in the same event later in the evening.
+Furthermore results, frequencies and hands must not be published on any website until at least 11 pm on the evening of the date of the event or in the case of the World Wide Bridge Contest events until noon on the day following the event, to allow all clubs to have played before details are published.

 If booklets are provided, the hands for setting in the boards and the books of the hands will be packed as two separate sealed packages and sent to a named official of the club or a zip file containing all the relevant data shall be sent to such official.The sealed package of the books of hands must remain unopened until conclusion of the play of the heat.
 The hands for setting in the boards will be printed on travelling score slips, and will be contained in the second sealed package.

-If the material is sent by email it will be sent as a zip file containing PDF copies of the booklet, the travellers, the general instructions, the payment instructions and four files that may be used for dealing machines if the club has access to these.
+If the material is sent by email it will be sent as a zip file containing PDF copies of the commentary, usually in A4 or letter format for ease of printing, the travellers, the general instructions, the payment instructions and four files that may be used for dealing machines if the club has access to these.

 7. Making up the Boards